 Residence time is a popular parameter in transferring processes.
 In fact this is only valid when the bed height of the column remains the same or is very similar.
 Radial columns offer a stable low bed-height bed at large bed volumes.
 With Radial one can combine increased productivity, reduction of resin costs and increased product yield.

-Processes often run more than proportionally faster because the pressure buildup is more than proportionally less in radial columns.
-Therefore translate residence time into (average) LV and try running a bit faster than that.
+Processes often run more than proportionally faster, because the pressure buildup is more than proportionally less in radial columns.
+Thanks to this physical fact, residence time needs to be translated into (average) LV and this value can be increased a bit.

 Processing velocity expressed in LV

 - Normalize to cm/hr

 Axial LV projected on Radial reference area